cu-mkp/2017-workshop-edition/_texts/p-046v_tl.md

 ## <span class="pro">Shoemaker</span>

-If he wants to do some tanned work on black <span class="m">leather</span> shoes, he can dip in <span class="m">oil of sulfur</span> a writing quill and paint with it what he would like on shoes, boots, and colets.
-And he will obtain a reddish color which no effort will erase.
+If he wants to do some tanned work on black <span class="m">leather</span> shoes, he can dip a writing quill in <span class="m">oil of sulfur</span> and paint with it what he would like on shoes, boots, and collars.
+And he will obtain a reddish color which will not disappear by any effort.
 Urb.